 WE are continually receiving requests from readers who wish to employ a glass panel for a glass cabinet for housing their receivers, and to such readers the following information may prove useful.

-It should be remembered that glass may be drilled just as easily as ebonite, provided the right drill and lubricant is employed.
+It should be remembered that glass may

+the right drill and lubricant is employed.
 The broken-off point of a triangular file makes a very good drill, and it should be turned slowly, without undue pressure, and at the same time lubricated with copious supplies of ordinary turpentine.
-When through, turn the glass over and finish from When the opposite side.
+When through, turn the glass over and finish from the opposite side.